 What Every Embroiderer Should Know about Contract Digitizers

 A properly digitized design is the foundation of the embroidery process; whether a company is digitizing in-house or is out sourcing this service it is the single most important step in promoting both quality and profits.
 Most newcomers to the industry purchase embroidery equipment and digitizing software at the same time.
 In my opinion, many end up purchasing levels of software that they wont be ready for, for some time.
-What’s not realized is that although both ends of the industry are closely are intertwined, they are in fact completely separate and a substantial learning curve is involved with both.
+What’s not realized is that although both ends of the industry are closely are intertwined, they are in fact completely separate learning curve is involved with both.

 The learning curve with mastering the embroidery process is the first hurtle to be crossed.